purduesigbots/ARMS/README.md

 - Learn PID http://georgegillard.com/documents/2-introduction-to-pid-controllers
 - Read the Vex Forums a lot http://vexforum.com
 - Get help from other teams on discord https://discordapp.com/invite/9JDWW8e

-Feel free to contact me personally with questions on discord `micah#5302`